Wondering how to use up ripe bananas or leftover ricotta cheese? Put them to use in this morning-friendly recipe for Banana Nut Ricotta Muffins.

-I took the last two ingredients and whipped up a batch of Banana Nut Ricotta Muffins.
-The last time I used up ricotta in some muffins, I made a vow to bake more with ricotta, but funny how you forget.
+With leftover ricotta cheese (you’ll use 1 cup in this recipe), I whipped up a batch of these Banana Nut Ricotta Muffins.
+The last time I used up ricotta in some muffins, I made a vow to bake more with ricotta, but funny how easy it is to forget.

 Just a day later, and the heat has returned.
 I wouldn’t mind another one of those rainy summer days.
 I’ve got some more bananas waiting.

 - 3 cups flour

 - 1/2 teaspoon kosher salt